 For those of you looking to secure work in the UK, have a think about what sets you apart as an international student.
 Do you have superior language skills or advanced technical/mathematical skills due to your previous education?
 You should also consider using your global networks to help you find out more about different careers options and the best way to apply.
 It’s a lot easier to convince someone to hire you following a face-to-face meeting or Skype call rather than an online/paper based application.

 On top of these more general points, it’s important to apply early, especially to organisations that recruit in yearly cycles.
 You should take the time to check if an employer is on the Home Office register of sponsors, but it’s important to remember that if an employer is on the register, it doesn’t necessarily mean they will be able to provide sponsorship.
 Often they only sponsor a small percentage of the students that apply.

-You can also search over 400 of the largest and most popular UK companies which are licensed to issue Tier 2 visa certificates with our visa sponsors search tool.
 Finally, it’s important to have a backup plan, whether this is finding work in your home country or being flexible on the type of role or location you are willing to apply for in the UK.

 If you’re a Chinese student, you can also take a look at the slides from our recent seminar on finding work in the UK (which was part of our last China Careers Seminar Programme).

 Consider the benefits of studying abroad

 For students planning to return home to find a career there are still things you can be doing now that’ll help you speed up the process when you return.
 First, it’s important to start considering the added benefits of having undertaken a course in the UK, the opportunity to develop your English skills, the chance to take part in volunteering activities helping to develop transferable skills, the possibility of finding part-time work or an internship helping to improve your knowledge of a sector or British business culture, and the opportunity to develop new learning methods.

 How will international employers view your experience?